Pom and Maude’s story

 The family were faced with a lot to deal with emotionally and financially.
 Mr Edwards was unable to work and there were business expenses to meet.

-Fortunately when the business was purchased, the couple had taken advice from their insurance adviser Darren Cornforth at O’Connor Warren and added business expenses cover to their insurance policy.
+Fortunately when the business was purchased, the couple had taken advice from their adviser Darren Cornforth and added business expenses cover to their insurance policy.

 “At that stage they had insurance in place for physical business assets, like the trucks and other assets.
-I said that was great in case something happened to the trucks, but what about if something happened to them,” says Mr Cornforth from Tauranga based insurance specialists O’Connor Warren Transport.
+I said that was great in case something happened to the trucks, but what about if something happened to them,” says Mr Cornforth from Tauranga based insurance specialists O’Connor Warren.

 “Our underpinning philosophy is that businesses need to consider not only protecting their physical assets, like trucks and machinery, but also human capital.
 Typically we think about protecting our assets from loss or damage.
 But too often business owners don’t consider the impact on the business if an accident or injury suddenly means they’re unable to work.”